cudmore/homecageactivity/README.md

     ctrl+a then d
 	```

+### Required Python libraries

- - All code is written in Python using widely used libraries.
+All code is written in Python using widely used libraries.
 Most of these Python libraries should already be installed by default.
 If libraries are missing, here are the required libraries.

     ```
     RPi.GPIO